Color photos reveal the colorful side – mostly the head and neck – of the California condor.

 Photographer: H Snyder.
 Source: Gray, Robert.
 The last wild condor.
 Boys’ Life.
 June 1988.

 There are plenty more photos of California condors to be seen on this blog.
-To start, click on the Photography tag at the upper right part of this page..
+To start, click the PHOTOGRAPHY button under POST TOPICS (located somewhere on this screen – exactly where depends on your device).